johnwatkins0/wp-site-stats/README.md

 ### Widget

-The plugin provides a "Sites Stats" widget available to drop into a any widgetized area.
+The plugin provides a "Sites Stats" widget available to drop into any widgetized area.
 Note: In a widgetized area with a narrow width (such as a sidebar), the widget's display might not be optimal.

 ### WordPress 5.0 block (Gutenberg)